How does this medication work? What will it do for me?

 Blood clotting: This medication can reduce the number of platelet cells in the blood.
 Platelets help the blood to clot, and a shortage could make you bleed more easily.
 Tell your doctor of any signs that your blood is not clotting as quickly as usual.
 Such symptoms may include black and tarry stools, blood in the urine, easy bruising, or cuts that do not stop bleeding.

-Pregnancy: There are no adequate studies of use of this medication by pregnant women.
-This medication should not be taken during pregnancy.
+Pregnancy: There are no adequate studies of use of this medication by pregnant women, however paclitaxel may cause severe harm to a developing baby if it is used by the mother during pregnancy.
+This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if paclitaxel passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.